SnowyMouse/mousygem/README.md

 # Mousygem
 Mousygem is a simple C++ based library for writing Gemini servers.
+It handles creating sockets, (most) OpenSSL functions, accepting clients, receiving/parsing URIs, and formatting/sending responses to the client.

 ## Requirements
 - C++17 compiler